 MLO Link Information element

-The MLO Link Information element is carried in an individually addressed Management frame to identify the link that the intended STA affiliated with the peer MLD is operating on, and the intended STA(#17747) is the intended recipient of the contents of the Management frame carrying this element.
+The MLO Link Information element is carried in an individually addressed Management frame to identify the link that the intended STA affiliated with the peer MLD is operating on, and the intended STA(#17747) is the intended recipient of the contents of the Management frame carrying this element (see 35.3.14.2 (Identification of the Intended STA))(#17347).

 The MLO Link Information element is defined in Figure 9-1002ax (MLO Link Information element for- mat).